* S&P 500 hits record in broad U.S. equity rally; German sentiment helps

 Reduced tensions in Ukraine, where new authorities issued an arrest warrant for mass murder against ousted President Viktor Yanukovich, also boosted sentiment, Meckler said.

-German business morale rose in February to its highest since July 2011, Munich-based Ifo think tank's business climate index showed, suggesting Europe's largest economy will grow at a faster pace in the first quarter after expanding only modestly last year.
-European stocks have risen sharply over the past 2 1/2 weeks, boosted by hopes the region's economic growth and corporate profits will recover this year.
+German business morale rose in February to its highest since July 2011, Munich-based Ifo think tank's business climate index showed, suggesting Europe's largest economy will grow more quickly in the first quarter after expanding only modestly last year.

 German Bund futures fell to the day's low on the German sentiment indicator.
-The Bund traded down 19 ticks to settle at 143.68.
+The Bund traded down 22 ticks at 143.65.

-Brent crude oil rose above $110 a barrel, resisting sharp declines in some other risk assets on news of further supply losses in Africa and expectations of revived oil demand growth.
+Brent crude oil steadied around $110 a barrel, resisting sharp declines in some other risk assets on news of further supply losses in Africa and expectations of revived oil demand growth.

 Oil markets found support from a fairly upbeat meeting of officials from the world's top economies in Sydney, who announced a target of generating more than $2 trillion in additional output over five years while creating millions of new jobs.